Charles1A/Charles1A.github.io/index.md

 __Case:__

-An e-marketing entrepreneur used specialized software to track customer ordering activity.
+An e-marketing entrepreneur was using a commercial SaaS product to track customer ordering activity and marketing campaign performance.
 That software provided basic descriptive analysis of the data, but the e-marketer wanted a customized analysis to unlock additional insights.

 __Approach:__

-I cleaned and explored the data set, and I considered how different variables related to one another.
+I cleaned and explored the data set that was provided to me, and considered how different variables related to one another.
 To quantify those relationships, I computed Pearson's Correlation Coefficient (R) for different variable pairs.
 I derived a new variable, Days Active, to enable time-based correlations.
+I created a dashboard to present the analysis in an approachable, updatable way.
+The principal questions I sought to address were:

+Q1: Does the historic number of orders increase the longer someone is a customer?
+Q2: Does historic Customer Lifetime Value increase the longer a customer has been active?
+Q3: Does Historic Customer Lifetime Value increase with the Historic Number Of Orders?

 __Result:__